Philadelphia Medical Malpractice Attorneys

 Here are some common questions you can ask:

 What kind of medical malpractice cases do you handle?
 How many years of experience do you have handling these types of cases?
 Do you work on a contingency fee basis?

 Call our office today to get started on your case and speak with a medical malpractice attorney or submit a form describing some fo the details of your case.

 Medical malpractice can occur at any stage of medical treatment, including diagnosis, treatment, surgery, aftercare, or health management.
-In order to prove medical malpractice in a lawsuit, the following elements must be shown:

 - The medical professional had a doctor/patient relationship and duty of care with the victim